bctix/cne-lua/readme.md

 Don't ask me how to fix something or how you should implement this in your mod.

+## How to use
+1. Add a script inside your songs `scripts` folder with the extension `.cnelua`
+2. profit

 ## Functions that do work:

 - `debugPrint(string)`